An official website of the United States government.

 Full Title: Planning a next-generation forecasting platform to achieve stock assessment and management objectives

-The project team will develop a roadmap for improving fishery forecasting by accounting for future environmental and management impacts to Gulf of Mexico fisheries.
+The project team developed a roadmap for improving fishery forecasting by accounting for future environmental and management impacts to Gulf fisheries.

 Photo credit: NOAA Fisheries